LinkTheDot/archivum/README.md

 donations, livestreams, bans and more to a central database and provide an API and website for accessing this data.

-The current limit of channels that can be tracked right now is 5, but this will be expanded in future updates.

 # Setup
 First you need to start by generating Twitch access and client tokens with the right permissions.
 I suggest using [`swiftyspiffy's website for this`](https://twitchtokengenerator.com/).